HTML Character Encodings

 However, many languages use either accented Latin characters or completely different alphabets.
 ASCII does not address these characters; therefore you need to learn about character encodings if you want to use any non-ASCII characters.

 The International Standards Organization created a range of character sets to deal with different national characters.
-For documents in English and most other Western European languages, the widely supported encoding ISO-8859-1 is used.
+For the documents in English and most other Western European languages, the widely supported encoding ISO-8859-1 is used.

-Here is the list of Character Set being used around the world along with their Description.
+Here is the list of Character Set being used around the world along with their description.